Check out my custom vibration dampener

 Mental Edge

-Even if lightweight tennis shoes have a negligible effect on a player’s movement, their fast and agile feeling can translate to confidence and better overall performance.
+Even if a lighter shoe has a negligible effect on a player’s movement, their fast and agile feeling can translate to confidence and better overall performance.

-There’s no doubt; tennis is as much a mental game as it is physical.
+There’s no doubt tennis is as much a mental game as physical.

 Despite many improvements in lightweight footwear for tennis, there are still drawbacks worth considering, often stemming from a reduction in the material.